A framework for realisable data-driven active flow control using model predictive control applied to a simplified truck wake: Declaration of generative AI in scientific writing

 \section{Declaration of generative AI in scientific writing}

-During the preparation of this work, the authors used Gemini 2.5 in the writing process to improve the readability and language of the manuscript.
-After using this tool, the authors reviewed and edited the content as needed and assume full responsibility for the content of the published article.
+During the preparation of this work, the authors used Gemini 2.5 and Claude Opus 4.6 in the writing process to improve the readability and language of the manuscript.
+After using these tools, the authors reviewed and edited the content as needed and assume full responsibility for the content of the published article.